Animal Liberation (book): Reception

 In addition, Martha Nussbaum has argued that the capability approach provides a more adequate foundation of justice than Utilitarianism can supply.
 Utilitarianism, Nussbaum argues, ignores adaptive preferences, elides the separateness of distinct persons, misidentifies valuable human/non-human emotions such as grief, and calculates according to "sum-rankings" rather than inviolable protection of intrinsic entitlements.

-Roger Scruton, a moral philosopher who criticised Singer's work for what Scruton said was false equivalence between animal and human consciousness and the pejorative use of utilitarianism, singled Animal Liberation for criticism.
-He wrote that Singer's works, including Animal Liberation (1975), "contain little or no philosophical argument.
+The moral philosopher Roger Scruton criticised Singer's works, including Animal Liberation, saying that they "contain little or no philosophical argument.
 They derive their radical moral conclusions from a vacuous utilitarianism that counts the pain and pleasure of all living things as equally significant and that ignores just about everything that has been said in our philosophical tradition about the real distinction between persons and animals."

 Personal background

-In an essay entitled "Animal Liberation: A Personal View", Singer describes the personal background that led to his adoption of the views he sets out in Animal Liberation.
-He writes of how he arrived in Oxford in October 1969, and in 1970 had lunch with a fellow graduate student, Richard Keshen, who avoided meat.
-This led Singer to inquire as to why.
-Singer then read Ruth Harrison's book, Animal Machines, as well as a paper by Roslind Godlovitch (who would later co-edit Animals, Men and Morals), which convinced him to become a vegetarian and to take animal suffering seriously as a philosophical issue.
+In the essay "Animal Liberation: A Personal View", Singer describes the personal background that led to his adoption of the views he sets out in Animal Liberation.
+His interest was sparked following a lunch in 1970 with a fellow Oxford graduate student, Richard Keshen, who avoided meat.
+This led Singer to ask why Keshen had made that choice, and then to read Ruth Harrison's book, Animal Machines, as well as a paper by Roslind Godlovitch (who would later co-edit Animals, Men and Morals), which convinced him to become a vegetarian and to take animal suffering seriously as a philosophical issue.

+Animal Liberation Now

+A revised edition, titled Animal Liberation Now: The Definitive Classic Renewed, was released on 23 May 2023, featuring a new foreword by Yuval Noah Harari.
+Two-thirds of the book consists of entirely new material, and it also documents changes in animal welfare since the book's original publication, along with other developments, such as the impact of meat consumption on climate and on the risk of spreading dangerous new viruses.